 balance according to ethnicity, gender, geographic regions, and across credentials awarded by the Commission.

-The individual appointed from the alternate pool shall assume his or her role on the Committee at the next meeting of the Committee and will serve the remainder of the term of the individual he or she replaced.
+The individual appointed from the alternate pool shall assume their role on the Committee at the next meeting of the Committee and will serve the remainder of the term of the individual they replaced.
 Public notice regarding the appointment of individuals to fill vacancies on the Committee will be done in accordance with regular Commission policies and procedures.

 CHAPTER 5